web2solutions/challenges-problems-solving/RansomNote Problem/README.md

 It's  time complexity is O(n*n) quadratic, because dictA[index] inside the first for is O(n) in it worst case.
 The Map's get and set also is therorically O(n), even executing faster that Javascript object's access.

-But the provided solution does not solves 100% of our problem (except the Trie).
+But the provided solution does not solves 100% of our problem.
 Also, it could be improved.
 It is breaking down magazine into words and if we try to build ransom notes that are partial, in other words, if we try to build `bom` with the given `bombom`, the algorithm will not work, or, it will requires changes that will reflect into algorithm an probably on it time complexity.